-Because of this, they generally drift quite close to the shoreline and spotting them can be as easy as sitting outside your hotel and glancing across the water.
+Because of this, they generally drift pretty close to the shoreline, and spotting them can be as easy as sitting outside your hotel and glancing across the water.
 Boat tours can also be arranged if you’d like to get up close.

-Explore the town of Ambodifotatra:
+Explore the Town of Ambodifotatra

-There’s a market on Tuesdays and Thursdays where you can buy fresh fruit, fish, cloves, coco rum and handicrafts.
-Those willing to venture a little further can visit the pirate cemetery south of town – there’s even one with the classic skull and crossbones on the headstone!
+There’s a market on Tuesdays and Thursdays where you can buy fresh fruit, fish, cloves, coco rum, and handicrafts.
+Those willing to venture a little further can visit the pirate cemetery south of town – even one with the classic skull and crossbones on the headstone.

-Go snorkelling and diving:
+Go Snorkelling and Diving

-Take a pirogue (dugout canoe) to Île aux Nattes:
+Take a Pirogue (dugout canoe) to Île Aux Nattes:

-There are no roads and no cars, the beaches are gorgeous and the coral reefs some of the best in the world.
+There are no roads and no cars, the beaches are gorgeous, and the coral reefs are some of the best in the world.

 - Nosy Boraha’s location is a double-edged sword.
 Its position off Madagascar’s more temperamental east coast has saved it from overdevelopment, but the weather can be unpleasant at certain times of the year (January to March).

-- Be aware that these can get severely overbooked during the holiday season (July and August) so last-minute bookings are not advisable.
+- Be aware that these can get severely overbooked during the holiday season (July and August), so last-minute bookings are not advisable.

-- Swimming on Nosy Boraha should be done with caution – while there are several safe, shallow bays, Madagascar’s east coast is known for its strong currents and much of the island is not protected by coral reefs.
+- Swimming on Nosy Boraha should be done with caution – while there are several safe, shallow bays, Madagascar’s east coast is known for its strong currents, and much of the island is not protected by coral reefs.

-- When booking whale-watching tours, be sure to find a reputable operator that adheres to ethical whale watching guidelines – some have been known to use unethical tactics to try and get visitors as close to the whales as possible.
+- When booking whale-watching tours, be sure to find a reputable operator that adheres to ethical whale-watching guidelines – some have been known to use unethical tactics to try and get visitors as close to the whales as possible.